 Poet Michelle Moncayo: Vietnamese American artist Kenny Nguyen recently showed some works some of his new silk installations through a virtual art fair.
 His silk work is so beautiful and intricate, but also poetic in that his process creates conversations about diaspora, colonization, and the physical environment.
 I always love seeing how his process changes and evolves according to where he is at the moment or what topics he is engaging with.

-Artist Meghan Keane: The Japanese Carpentry exhibition at the Japan Society in Manhattan was stunning and inspiring, espeically learning about the spiritual belief system the informs and suffuses the flawless craftsmanship.
-Recommend if you nerd out on architectual drawings, hand tools, or precision generally.
+Artist Meghan Keane: The Japanese Carpentry exhibition at the Japan Society in Manhattan was stunning and inspiring, especially learning about the spiritual belief system the informs and suffuses the flawless craftsmanship.
+Recommend if you nerd out on architectural drawings, hand tools, or precision generally.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

-Poet Michelle Moncayo: Thank you so much to Broadsided Press editors for your hard work and patience, and also for creating such an exciting space for artist to be in dialogue and create alongside each other.
-This is such a beautiful space and I am lucky to be here!
+Poet Michelle Moncayo: Thank you so much to Broadsided Press editors for your hard work and patience and also for creating such an exciting space for artists to be in dialogue and create alongside each other.
+This is such a beautiful space, and I am lucky to be here!
 Meghan, thank you for sharing your beautiful work with the world, for your insights, and for the conversations you are creating in the world through your art.
 Your work inspired me and I know it will continue to do so to so many others.

 Meghan Keane’s painting—which captures someone’s back-of-the-head, plastic-roller-studded moment—inspired so many intimate, heartfelt memories.
 Something about the face turned away, the artist’s gaze from above, the bright colors.
 There is so much invitation and mystery in this painting, and the writing submitted in response reflects that.
 Memories of mothers, grandmothers, sisters, the warmth of domestic spaces, and also sometimes fraught wrangling with ideas of beauty (and how we fall short).